-Our principal debt agreement is with JPMorgan Chase Bank N.A. (the "Credit Agreement").
-At March 31, 2024, we owed \$1.21 billion under the Credit Agreement, with access to an additional \$600 million through a revolving credit facility.
-Mandatory repayments are required under this agreement through May 2028, when the agreement ends, and must be renegotiated or the funds repaid.
+Our principal debt agreement is the Amended Credit Agreement.
+At June 30, 2024, we owed \$1.15 billion under the Amended Credit Agreement, with access to an additional \$750 million through a revolving credit facility.
+Following the amendment, our principal loans mature in May 2029 and May 2031, when the remaining balances must be renegotiated or repaid in full.
+The revolving facility also matures in May 2029.
+In addition, our term loans require quarterly mandatory repayments.

-The Credit Agreement contains a number of covenants with which we are expected to comply.
-Failure to meet these requirements would result in a need to renegotiate the agreement or a requirement to repay our outstanding debt in full.
-There are two financial covenants, both defined in the Credit Agreement.
+The Amended Credit Agreement contains a number of covenants with which we are expected to comply.
+Failure to meet these requirements would result in a need to renegotiate the agreement, seek a waiver, or a requirement to repay our outstanding debt in full.
+There are two financial covenants, both defined in the Amended Credit Agreement.

-- Our Consolidated Net Total Leverage Ratio means, for any twelve-month period, the ratio of our Funded Debt (as defined by our Credit Agreement), offset by up to \$75 million of unrestricted cash (Consolidated Net Total Leverage), against our Consolidated EBITDA (as defined by the Credit Agreement).
-To comply with our Credit Agreement, this ratio cannot exceed 4.00:1.00 at the end of each quarter, with a step up to 4.50:1.00 under certain circumstances.
-This ratio also determines both our interest rate and the charge we pay on the unused component of our revolving credit facility, with the charge increasing as the leverage ratio increases. - Our Consolidated Net Interest Coverage Ratio means, for any twelve-month period, the ratio of our Consolidated EBITDA against our Consolidated Net Interest Expense, as defined by the Credit Agreement.
-To comply with our Credit Agreement, this ratio cannot be less than 3.00:1.00 at the end of each quarter.
+- Our Consolidated Net Total Leverage Ratio means, for any twelve-month period, the ratio of our Funded Debt (as defined by the Amended Credit Agreement), offset by up to \$150 million of unrestricted cash (Consolidated Net Total Leverage), against our Consolidated EBITDA (as defined by the Amended Credit Agreement).
+To comply with our Amended Credit Agreement, this ratio cannot exceed 4.00:1.00 at the end of each quarter, with a step up to 4.50:1.00 under certain circumstances.
+This ratio also determines both our interest rate and the charge we pay on the unused component of our revolving credit facility, with the charge increasing as the leverage ratio increases. - Our Consolidated Net Interest Coverage Ratio means, for any twelve-month period, the ratio of our Consolidated EBITDA against our Consolidated Net Interest Expense, as defined by the Amended Credit Agreement.
+To comply with our Amended Credit Agreement, this ratio cannot be less than 3.00:1.00 at the end of each quarter.

-Consolidated EBITDA also drives certain permissions within the Credit Agreement, such as the level of investment we are entitled to make without seeking additional approval from our lenders.
+Consolidated EBITDA also drives certain permissions within the Amended Credit Agreement, such as the level of investment we are entitled to make without seeking additional approval from our lenders.

-Our Credit Agreement defines Consolidated EBITDA, as well as other components of the calculations above.
-The definition of Consolidated EBITDA requires us to include adjustments not typically included within EBITDA, including unusual, non-recurring expenses, certain non-cash adjustments, the pro forma effects of acquisitions and disposals, and estimated synergies from acquisitions.
-As a result, Consolidated EBITDA as defined by the Credit Agreement may not be comparable to EBITDA or related or similarly-titled measures presented by other companies.
+Our Amended Credit Agreement defines Consolidated EBITDA, as well as other components of the calculations above.
+The definition of Consolidated EBITDA requires us to include adjustments not typically included within EBITDA, including unusual, non-recurring expenses, certain non-cash adjustments, the proforma effects of acquisitions and disposals, and estimated synergies from acquisitions.
+As a result, Consolidated EBITDA as defined by the Amended Credit Agreement may not be comparable to EBITDA or related or similarly-titled measures presented by other companies.

-We have summarized below the components of our two financial ratio calculations, including the components of Consolidated EBITDA as defined by the Credit Agreement which are included within our financial statements.
-At March 31, 2024, we were in compliance with all applicable covenants of our Credit Agreement.
-We do not believe that these covenants represent a significant restriction in our ability to operate our business or to pay our dividends.
+We have summarized below the components of our two financial ratio calculations, including the components of Consolidated EBITDA as defined by the Amended Credit Agreement which are included within our financial statements.
+At June 30, 2024, we were in compliance with all applicable covenants of our Amended Credit Agreement.
+We do not believe that these covenants represent a significant restriction in our ability to operate our business or to pay our dividends

-Table MD&A 11: Reconciliation of Net Income to Consolidated EBITDA as defined by our Credit Agreement
+Table MD&A 11: Reconciliation of Net Income to Consolidated EBITDA as defined by our Amended Credit Agreement